This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is PTSD diagnosed?

-Caregivers will ask you or your child questions about his symptoms and use a guide to diagnose PTSD.
+Healthcare providers will ask you or your child questions about his symptoms and use a guide to diagnose PTSD.
 Your child has PTSD if he has had all of the following for at least 1 month:

 - Your child has seen, faced, or experienced an event that involved serious injury, near death, or death.